Reconnecting

 }

-There are two important boolean flags to consider bServiceReady
+There are two important boolean flags to consider bServiceReady and

 First of them signals application is ready to service connections.
 It should be set to true after everything